 Table 3.[11] maximum power output from wind turbines and project cost.

-Wind power, just like hydropower, has numerous advantages as well as disadvantages.
-Among other benefits from wind power, the towers holding the turbines do not take up much space[12].
-This means a lot of space around them can still be used for other things, such as agriculture.
+Wind power, just like hydropower, has numerous advantages and disadvantages.
+One of the benefits of wind power is that the towers holding the turbines do not take up much space[12].
+This keeps the space around them free for other things, such as agriculture.
 The turbines can be placed anywhere in a country, as they only rely on wind.
-This means , remote areas, wind turbines can be used as great resource to generate energy[12].
-Also, in combination with Solar Energy they can be used to provide reliable as well as steady supply of electricity[12].
-Despite of the benefits above, wind power pose a threat to wildlife as the turbines blades are in the open air[12].
+This means wind turbines can be used as great resource to generate energy[12] is remote areas.
+Also, in combination with Solar Energy, they can be used to provide reliable as well as a steady supply of electricity[12].
+Despite of the benefits above, wind power poses a threat to wildlife as the turbines blades are in the open air[12].
 This means, if the blades loosen up and fall down they can cause serious damage, i.e it can either destroy, wound or kill whatsoever it might hit.
-There is fluctuation in the flow or blowing of wind.
-That means winds are uncertain and unpredictable [12].This can likely affect the production of electricity.
-It is possible that production stops at all, if the wind fails to rotate the turbines blades.
-Otherwise, there can be a very little supply of electricity causing some of the homes or businesses to be out of power.
+There are many disadvantages too.
+There can be fluctuations in the flow or blowing of wind.
+That means that winds are uncertain and unpredictable [12].This can likely affect the production of electricity.
+It is possible that production completely stops if the wind fails to rotate the turbines blades.
+With light winds, there can be little electricity causing some of the homes or businesses to be out of power.
 Furthermore, wind power can be harnessed only in those areas where wind is strong enough and weather is windy for most parts of the year.

 Fig 4.[9] pictorial representation of wind power production.

 The production of electricity is based on natural resources, as mentioned in the introduction.
-However, some of these resources are renewable and other non-renewable.
-Renewable sources are water, wind, and solar.
-Non-renewable sources are gas, and coal.
-Moreover, some of these sources, such as coal and gas, pose threat to life.
+However, some of these resources are renewable and others non-renewable.
+Such renewable sources are water, wind, and solar.
+Non-renewable sources are gas and coal.
+Moreover, some of these sources, such as coal and gas, pose threats to life.
 They emit greenhouse gases, which lead to global warming.
-In regards to the paper, the cost of producing power through wind does not differ that much from the cost of producing it through water.
+The cost of producing power through wind does not differ that much from the cost of producing it through water.
 However, the cost of producing power through wind has been declining for the past couple years.
 Both wind power production as well as hydropower production have advantages and disadvantages.
-Comparing the advantages and disadvantages of both sources of production of electricity and considering the decline in the cost of producing power through wind , one is likely to say that wind power is better than hydroelectric power so long as wind power is coupled with solar power to make it more reliable and steady.
-It would be easier to power a full nation with wind power than with Hydroelectric power, as wind turbines can be placed anywhere as long as the place is not uncomfortable for the population in the surroundings and its coupled with solar energy.
+Comparing the advantages and disadvantages of both sources of production of electricity and considering the decline in the cost of producing power through wind , one would say that wind power is better than hydroelectric power so long as wind power is coupled with solar power to make it more reliable and steady.
+It would be easier to power a full nation with wind power than with Hydroelectric power, as wind turbines can be placed anywhere as long as the place is not uncomfortable for the population in the surroundings.

 Work Cited